-When stopped down, this lens' 9-blade aperture produces awesome 18-point stars from point light sources
+When stopped down, this lens's 9-blade aperture produces awesome 18-point stars from point light sources

 I love that look.
 Use this attribute to give the sun, street lights, etc. this effect.

 Fast AF speed is good, but I'll argue that accuracy is more important.
 An out of focus image is usually immediately trashed.
-When mounted on a Canon EOS R mirrorless camera, this lens autofocused remarkably accurately with a variety of tested AF points.
-When mounted on a Canon EOS 5Ds R, this lens' autofocus accuracy was a bit disappointing with more inconsistency than I am happy with.
+When mounted on a Canon EOS R mirrorless camera, this lens autofocused remarkably accurately with a variety of tested AF points, including in low light using Servo AF with eye tracking and an in-action subject.
+When mounted on a Canon EOS 5Ds R, this lens's autofocus accuracy was a bit disappointing with more inconsistency than I am happy with.
 In this testing, consistency is especially important as consistency can be calibrated into accuracy, either in-camera (with some models) or via the TAP-in Console.
 Usually, third party lens manufacturers are required to reverse engineer camera autofocus algorithms and the result is commonly the weakest aspect of these lenses.